VerSprite’s Process for Attack Simulation and Threat Analysis

 The Process for Attack Simulation and Threat Analysis (PASTA) provides businesses a strategic process for mitigating cybercrime risks by looking first and foremost at cyber threat mitigation as a business problem.
 The process provides the tactical steps that can be followed to provide effective countermeasures for mitigating existing vulnerabilities by analyzing the attacks that can exploit these vulnerabilities and mapping these attacks to threat scenarios that specifically focus on the application as a business-asset target.

-Why PASTA as a Threat Modeling Framework has been Adopted Worldwide
+Why the PASTA Threat Modeling Framework Has Been Adopted Worldwide

 The Process for Attack Simulation and Threat Analysis (PASTA) provides businesses a strategic process for mitigating cybercrime risks by looking first and foremost at cyber threat mitigation as a business problem.
 The purpose of PASTA is to provide an in-depth process for simulating attacks to your applications.
 By analyzing cyber threats that originate from the simulated attacks, organizations can address posed threats and mitigate potential cyber risk.